Global Warming

 What is NEM-EMERGE doing to tackle these challenges?

-1. Determine the current and future spread of harmful nematodes in Europe and beyond.
+1. Determine the current proliferation and future expansion range of harmful nematodes in Europe and beyond.
 Where exactly do RKN and PCN currently occur?
 Due to the limited mobility of nematodes, range-expanding and invasive plant-parasitic nematodes have not yet invaded all areas with climate conditions suitable for their establishment.
 NEM-EMERGE aims to fill the current gap of knowledge about the current distribution and the potential area where these plant parasites could be established.

 2. Nullify the inactivation of host plant resistances under elevated soil temperatures.
 Host plant resistance is an effective and sustainable way to control pests and diseases, and this especially holds for plant-parasitic nematodes which have limited mobility and a relatively low number of generations per year.
 However, the effectiveness of this resistance gene is undermined by an increased frequency of elevated temperatures during the growing season.